atorresbr/a-la-popa/README.md

 ## If you change an application’s icon, the cache may still show the old icon until it’s cleared.
 ## Deleting this file forces the desktop environment to rebuild the icon cache, so new or updated icons appear correctly.
 ## It’s safe to delete; your system will recreate it automatically.
-sudo rm -rf ~/.cache/icon-cache.kcache sudo rm -rf ~/.cache/thumbnails/* sudo rm -rf ~/.cache/icons/*
+rm -rf ~/.cache/icon-cache.kcache
+rm -rf ~/.cache/thumbnails/*
+rm -rf ~/.cache/icons/*

 ## downloading the text file to transform in Bash Script
 wget https://raw.githubusercontent.com/atorresbr/a-la-popa/main/a-la-popa.txt && \